All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Adults with resistant hypertension (blood pressure uncontrolled despite three or more medications) who also have obesity

-• Patients with metabolic syndrome, where hypertension coexists with central obesity, elevated triglycerides, and impaired glucose tolerance
+• Patients with metabolic syndrome, where hypertension coexists with central obesity, improved triglycerides, and impaired glucose tolerance

 • People with type 2 diabetes and hypertension who could benefit from addressing both conditions with one therapy

-• Individuals who have not responded adequately to lifestyle modifications for weight and blood pressure management
+• Individuals who haven't responded adequately to lifestyle modifications for weight and blood pressure management

 For patients with normal weight who have hypertension, traditional antihypertensive medications remain the first-line approach.
-Tirzepatide is not appropriate as a standalone blood pressure treatment.
+Tirzepatide isn't appropriate as a standalone blood pressure treatment.

 How to Talk to Your Doctor